What is Backlog Refinement?

 Now it’s time to estimate effort again!

-Except this time you’re going to get more precise about it.
+Except this time you’re going to get more precise and reach better story point estimates.

 While T-shirt sizing is great for rough estimation of effort, sometimes you need to get a bit more accurate.
 Using a Sprint Poker or Planning Poker process is a great way to do that.